Supporting Guidance: employer compliance: guidance by subject: settlement: primary class 1 NIC - recovery from a director or employee

 If you are satisfied that the provisions of Regulation 86(1)(a)(ii) SSCR 2001 apply in a particular case then a decision should be made to that effect.

 Section 8(1)(c) Social Security Contributions (Transfer of Functions etc.) Act 1999 provides for an Officer of the Board to decide whether a person is or was liable to pay contributions of any particular class and, if so, the amount of that liability.
+Caseworkers must follow the guidance at COG915200 to enable authority to be provided by an fficer of the Board.

 The issue of a Section 8(1)(c) decision in this respect results in